-At present, several works\cite{HH-TCASI'21, IF_TCASI'16, Izhikevich_NEWCAS'21, PWL_HH_Frontiers'14, CORDIC_Izhikevich_TBioCAS'22} focus on specialised hardware accelerators using application-specific integrated circuits (ASICs) and field-programmable gate arrays (FPGAs) with limited resources.
-Prior works proposed different neuromorphic hardware acceleration approaches with neurons such as Leaky Integrate-Fire (LIF)\cite{TCAD'23}, Hodgkin-Huxley (H\&H)\cite{HH-TCASI'21, PWL_HH_Frontiers'14}, and Izhikevich\cite{Izhikevich_NEWCAS'21} for spiking implementations, for enhanced hardware-efficiency addressed the design approach like CORDIC approach with base-2 function\cite{IF_TCASI'16, CORDIC_Izhikevich_TBioCAS'22} or multiplier-less implementation, piece-wise linear (PWL) approximation and read-only-memory (ROM), etc. This extended to inference with low power and high parallel throughput, yielding comparable detection accuracy.
-Thus, the primary goal of this work is to evaluate the SNN topology and compare it with its DNN counterpart in terms of FPGA utilisation, and to assess the application performance in a real-time environment.
-The main contributions of this letter are as follows,
+At present, several works \cite{HH-TCASI'21, IF_TCASI'16, Izhikevich_NEWCAS'21, PWL_HH_Frontiers'14, CORDIC_Izhikevich_TBioCAS'22} focus on specialised hardware accelerators using application-specific integrated circuits (ASICs) and field-programmable gate arrays (FPGAs) with limited resources.
+Prior works proposed different neuromorphic hardware acceleration approaches with neurons such as Leaky Integrate-Fire (LIF)\cite{TCAD'23}, Hodgkin-Huxley (H\&H)\cite{HH-TCASI'21, PWL_HH_Frontiers'14}, and Izhikevich\cite{Izhikevich_NEWCAS'21} for spiking implementations, and for enhanced hardware efficiency, they addressed the design approach with the CORDIC approach with base-2 function\cite{IF_TCASI'16, CORDIC_Izhikevich_TBioCAS'22} or multiplier-less implementation, piece-wise linear (PWL) approximation and read-only-memory (ROM), etc. This extended to inference with low power and high parallel throughput, yielding comparable detection accuracy.
+Thus, the primary goal of this work is to evaluate the SNN topology, compare it with its DNN counterpart in terms of FPGA utilization, and assess application performance in a real-time environment.